Historic Monuments Zone of Querétaro

 It is also endowed with a wealth of outstanding buildings, notably from the 17th and 18th centuries.
 The property is unusual in having retained the geometric street plan of the Spanish conqueror’s side by side with the twisting alleys of the Indian quarters.

 The Otomi, the Tarasco, the Chichimeca, and the Spanish lived together in the town, which is notable for the many ornate civil and religious Baroque monuments, with a skyline that has been defined since the 16th century.

 The urban layout is unique for Spanish colonial towns in the Americas in that its town plan was from the start divided into two distinct sections- one rectilinear and intended for Spanish settlers and the other composed of smaller, winding streets where the indigenous population lived.

-The property covers 4 sq. kilometers with 203 blocks.
-There are 1400 designated monuments, of which twenty are religious and fifteen are used for public services.
+The property covers 4 square km with 203 blocks.
+There are 1400 designated monuments, of which 20 are religious and 15 are used for public services.

 Protection and management requirements